CocoaHeadsBrasil/equinociOS/_posts/2016-03-13-webview-a-porta-de-entrada-para-desenvolvedores-web.md

 No caso de utilização de webview é notório o consumo de memória, em específico da UIWebView em iOS 8+, e limpar o cache em caso de MemoryWarning ajudará a manter o bom funcionamento do seu aplicativo.

-"In apps that run in iOS 8 and later, use the WKWebView class instead of using UIWebView.
-Additionally, consider setting the WKPreferences property javaScriptEnabled to false if you render files that are not supposed to run JavaScript."
+> In apps that run in iOS 8 and later, use the WKWebView class instead of using UIWebView.
+Additionally, consider setting the WKPreferences property javaScriptEnabled to false if you render files that are not supposed to run JavaScript.
 UIWebView Reference

  - Limpar cache
  ```objc